-After the brutal hours you spent cramming for finals week, you’ve definitely earned a little R&R. Thankfully, once you’re back at home, you’ll have ample time to spend in your comfiest (and therefore least attractive—hey, there aren’t any frat boys around to impress!) pajamas, catching up on the last few seasons of Parks and Rec on Netflix, or reading for leisure for once.
+After the brutal hours you spent cramming for finals week, you’ve definitely earned a little R&R. Thankfully, once you’re back at home, you’ll have ample time to spend in your comfiest (and therefore least attractive—hey, there aren’t any frat boys around to impress!) pajamas, catching up on the last few seasons of Parks and Recreation on Netflix, or reading for leisure for once.
 You can lay out outside, go for long runs, scroll through Pinterest for hours—whatever you wish you had more time to do at school!

 3. You can make money

 As we already mentioned, internships can be expensive.
 Often collegiettes find themselves taking on a part-time job in addition to their internship just to make ends meet.
 However, since you aren’t spending any money on your living arrangements, if you decide to get a job, you’ll just be increasing the amount in your checking account!

 If you had a part-time or summer position when you were in high school, try checking in with your old boss to see if they’re looking for seasonal employees.
 You can also check out craigslist postings for your area to see if anyone is looking for someone to nanny, waitress, or do any other jobs you might be suited for.
 After a few days spent watching Netflix in your pajamas, chances are you’ll be itching to get out of the house and do something productive, anyway!

 4. You already know all the good spots in town